 If you want an easier way to do niche research then I recommend using a tool I personally use called Jaaxy.
 You do not need this starting out but it makes life a lot easier and can give you boatloads of ideas very quickly.

 For example: By plugging the term "mountain hiking" into Jaaxy it will spit out hundreds of ideas for you to get started in as little as 5 seconds.

 Jaaxy essentially simplifies the 'Google Search Tab' method I explained above.
 Again, it's not necessary but it's a great resource and you can access Jaaxy for free using this link.
 You'll get 30 free searches then it's $19 per month if you want to keep using it.

 Should You Be Too Concerned About Competition?

 No. Competition just means there's money to be made so it's actually a good thing.

 That said, it is wise to start with a targeted niche as oppose to a very broad niche.
 Either way, competition does not mater right now.
 I am not exaggerating when I say that ANY niche can make you money so the best thing you can do is choose something you are interested in and follow the process.

 If you're paranoid your niche might be crazy competitive and you don't wanna start until you know for sure, then you can always go through these lessons before deciding on your niche.
 I don't recommend procrastinating like this but if you want all the details before you start then that's the way to go.

-There's no such thing as choosing the 'wrong niche' and you first niche is most likely not going to be your last so I highly recommend just choosing something and moving on to the next lesson.
+Whatever you do... don't be concerned about choosing the 'wrong niche'.
+Your first niche is almost certainly not going to be your last, so I highly recommend just choosing something and moving on to the next lesson.
+Deal?
+Awesome!